exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 Endothelial Cell Profiling Tool (ECPT) expands on pervious work (which can be found [here](https://journals.sagepub.com/doi/10.1177/2472555218820848))
 ### Requirements:

+### Useage:
+For a detailed description and step-by-step walk through of carrying out analysis using ECPT, refer to the [supplementary methods section](Link to appendix).

 ## Shiny App
 ### Requirements:
 1. R and R studio Version 4.0.2. was used and is required for script useage